Skip to content

 Schematic representation of a SNOWPACK simulation with 4 virtual slopes

-Fig 1: Schematic representation of a SNOWPACK simulation with 4 virtual slopes at 38 degrees. (picture courtesy of S.Horton?)
+Fig 1: Schematic representation of a SNOWPACK simulation with 4 virtual slopes at 38 degrees. (picture courtesy of ? (get in touch to claim credits))

 Wind affects the snow in our SNOWPACK simulations: